New Year Plant Hunt.

 Crosswort (Cruciata laevipes).

-Water plants observed in the path-side ditches were Fools Water Cress (Apium nodiflorum), Water Cress (Nasturtium officinale) and Water-starwort (Callitriche sp.)
+Water plants observed in the path-side ditches were Fool's-water-cress (Helosciadium nodiflorum), Water-cress (Nasturtium officinale) and Water-starwort (Callitriche sp.)

 Also noted were tracks of deer in the soft mud, and a Mottled Umber Moth (Erannis defoliaria), at rest on vegetation.